 I have read claims that the cannabis plant can reverse or even prevent dementia.
-CBD or Cannabidiol has been at the forefront of the news lately in its application to treating various neurological conditions.
+CBD or Cannabidiol has been at the forefront of the news.
+The application to treating various neurological conditions is being discussed.

 Many of my readers are open to alternative treatments, so, I thought I would review the subject for you.

 This article is in no way an endorsement for the use of cannabis as a treatment for dementia symptoms.

 There are many different research studies being done all over the world on the benefits… of cannabis on the brain and dementia.
 There is a specific component of the cannabis plant, cannabidiol/CBD, that is gaining attention.

 This component is not associated with the … negative hallucinogenic effects one would experience when smoking or ingesting marijuana.
 It turns out that cannabinoids have not shown any negative side effects.
 And may, in fact, be beneficial to the brain.

 Cannabinoids (cannabidiol/CBD) are naturally occurring components of the hemp plant.
 CBD is derived from commercial hemp stalk and seed.
 CBD’s, taken orally, are a superior alternative to medical marijuana.

 The United States Food and Drug Administration (FDA) currently considers … non-THC hemp based cannabinoids, including CBD, to be “food based” product.
 These new non-psychoactive CBD-rich hemp oil products .
 CBD (cannabidiol), is a naturally occurring constituent of the industrial hemp plant.
 It promotes and supports the nutritional health of aging bodies in particular.
 Source: US Government Patent #6,630,507 “Cannabinoids as antioxidants and neuroprotectants.”